mo-jessica/evolution-climate-change/README.md

 low ESF and high dispersal (APW varies between 0 and 3.0, ESF = 1.0, DISP = 1.0).
 See
 Extended Results & Figure 3 for selected model output and Files S3 for detailed results on each model run.

+# How to Install and Run
+This model runs on NetLogo 6.1.1.
+To ensure that the model can run, first download the geography_input.txt file and modify the indicated input and output file paths in the NetLogo code to a local destination on your workstation.
+Next, press the **setup** button on the **Interface** tab.
+To run the model stepwise, press the **go once** button on the **Interface** tab.
+To run the model until its stopping point, press the **go** button on the **Interface** tab.